joone/loz/README.md

 Loz supports [OpenAI API](https://platform.openai.com/docs/quickstart?context=node) and [Ollama](https://github.com/ollama/ollama) so you can switch between these two LLM services easily, using the configuration command in prompt mode.

 ### Set up Ollama
-To utilize Ollama on your local system, you'll need to install both llama2 and codellama modes.
+To utilize Ollama on your local system, you'll need to install both llama2 and codellama models.
 Here's how you can do it on a Linux system:

 ```
 $ curl https://ollama.ai/install.sh | sh